ChattyRS/RuneClock/README.md

 ## Usage

-* Invite the bot to your server using the following link: [invite](https://discordapp.com/api/oauth2/authorize?client_id=449462150491275274&permissions=8&scope=bot%20applications.commands).
+* Invite the bot to your server using the [invite link](https://discordapp.com/api/oauth2/authorize?client_id=449462150491275274&permissions=8&scope=bot%20applications.commands).
 Replace the permission number in the url if you want to invite the bot with different permissions.
+Note that some features may not work if the appropriate permissions are not granted.
 * When the bot is joined to your server, the default command prefix will be a dash ("-").
 You can change this prefix using the `prefix` command.
 * For any further information regarding commands, please use the `help` command.
-* Feel free to join the support server for any help or questions: [support](https://discord.gg/Pcbz2HH).
+* Feel free to join the [support server](https://discord.gg/Pcbz2HH) for any help or questions!

 ## Authors